unravel-the-sky/remind-me-final/README.md

 RemindME App

-it's an app where you login and put things on your mind, and let the app remind you.
+it's an app where you login and put things on your mind, and let the app remind you..

+# coming features (when i have time):
+- Facebook integration (facebook events will be captured here and you'll be reminded)
+- SMS reminders or even better, push notifications!

 ## Build Setup